Pedrojok01/Ethernaut-Solutions/solutions/24_PuzzleWallet.md

 While we can call the `setMaxBalance()` function, we are still stuck because of the `require` statement, as the contract's balance is not empty.
 So we have to drain the contract somehow.

 - The `deposit()` function allows us to deposit an amount to our balance.
-- The `execute()` function allows us to withdraw an amount from our balance, but it also make sure that we have enough funds to withdraw:
+- The `execute()` function allows us to withdraw an amount from our balance, but it also makes sure that we have enough funds to withdraw:

 ```javascript
 require(balances[msg.sender] >= value, "Insufficient balance");